livewire-group/livewire-website/site/content/news/livewire-gaming-marketing-breakdown-digital-australia-22-report.md

 ---
 ## **Gaming is A Key Part of Modern Day Culture**

 The [DA22](https://igea.net/2021/10/digital-australia-2022-da22-connected-by-games/) report shows more than 17m Australians (2/3 of our population) are connected with video games, with females representing 46% of the audience, males recorded at 53% and for the first time, reporting on non-binary players, which make up 1% of the audience.
-Marketers should particularly pay attention to the gender numbers above, highlighting opportunities to engage the Australian female audience through gaming.
+Marketers should particularly pay attention to the gender numbers above, highlighting opportunities to engage the Australian female audience through gaming marketing channels.

 The report reminds marketers that gaming is a powerful active medium when compared to passive traditional media forms, delivering engagement with the younger demographics who have high disposable income and are forming their long-term brand relationships, this must be done with a detailed strategy, not in a fragmented approach.